Sometimes I am asked —

-My contention is this: until you have given the decision itself enough thought … you should hold on before whipping out your credit card or punching in your PayPal password for an “ex back” guide.
+My contention is this: until you have given the decision itself enough thought… you should hold on before whipping out your credit card or punching in your PayPal password for an “ex back” guide.

-Be careful you do not allow someone’s motivation to make cash… persuade you to learn how to get back your ex if deep down you know — from proper contemplation — that this is not the right route for you.
+Be careful you do not allow someone’s motivation to make cash… persuade you to learn how to get your ex back if deep down you know — from proper contemplation — that this is not the right route for you.

 Consider carefully if you truly want to make the relationship work.
-Otherwise, if you don’t truly know, you’re in danger of acting hastily.
+Otherwise, if you don’t honestly know, you’re in danger of acting hastily.
 And sadly that is likely due to the emotions you’re experiencing at this time.

 So go back over those questions I asked you above.
 See what you can determine.

-Hopefully you will get a little clearer on your situation.
+Hopefully, you will get a little clearer on your situation.
 And you will be better able to determine if you should get back with your ex.

 But do not fret too much.
 This is not life or death even if it can feel that way at times.
 You can always change tracks again down the line.
-Avoiding unnecessary grief is definitely a bonus, though!
+Avoiding unnecessary grief is a bonus, though!